NWoolridge/NeuronBuild/README.md

 Note: soma (cell body) definitions vary from file to file; this script assumes a three point spline (which is very common).
 The soma object is disabled by default, since they rarely produce acceptable geometry; the soma can be re-enabled by digging into the hierarchy.
-Note: use of neuromorpho files comes with an obligation to cite neuromorpho.org and the original publication; see [here](http://neuromorpho.org/useterm.jsp)
+Note: use of neuromorpho files comes with an obligation to cite neuromorpho.org and the original publication; see [here](http://neuromorpho.org/useterm.jsp).

 How to use:
-- add to your C4D scripts folder (on Mac OS X: Applications/MAXON/CINEMA 4D R14/library/scripts or in the user prefs folder)
+- add to your C4D **Scripts** folder (find the user prefs folder via C4D's Preferences dialog; the **Scripts** folder is within the **Library** folder)
 - Browse and download a .swc or .swc.txt file from http://neuromorpho.org/
-- Open the script manager in C4D, the script should be in the pop-up menu at the top of the window.
+- Open the **Script Manager** in C4D, the script should be in the pop-up menu at the top of the window.
-- In the Script manager in C4D load the NeuronBuild script and click "Execute".
+- In the **Script Manager** in C4D load the NeuronBuild script and click "Execute".
 - An import options dialog should appear; choose options for imported geometry, and click "Import File".
 - In the open file dialog, choose the swc file and click "OK".
 - A neuron should appear in your viewport.
 - If all the geometry options are chosen, the geometry consists of a HyperNURBs object, which contains a Connect object, which contains a null object, which contains the sweep objects that define the axons and dendrites.
 Since the Soma (cell body) definition in the swc files is so rudimentary, you may want to delete or hide it, and let the soma be defined by the merging dendrite roots.

 Within the sweep objects are n-sided splines (named "Profile") set to 6-sides; you could search for these objects and change the number of sides to 4 to simplify the geometry.
 Also in the SweepNURBs objects are the splines that define the dendrite paths, and rail splines that define their radius.

+The new volume builder and volume mesher objects allow for the creation of a single, optimized mesh.
+The resolution of the mesh is set by the Voxel Size setting in the volume builder object.
+If the default resolution is too low (which it almost ceratinly will be), gradually lower the Voxel Size until you have an acceptable result.
+**BE CAREFUL:** jumping immediately to a very low voxel size may generate an enormous number of polygons, which could potentially exhaust your system resources.

-Version History
+### Version History
 - 1.8:  Added options (disabled by default) to insert the model hierarchy in a Volume builder and Volume mesher object, yeilding a single mesh.
 Adjust the Voxel dimension in the volume builder to adjust resolution.
 Be careful not to make the resolution too low, since this can potentially generate large poly counts.